 How Long To Cook Ham In Instant Pot?

 Because the very best thing about pressure cooking ham in the Instant Pot is that it takes less than 30 minutes!
-Seriously, no joke — AND that includes the time to come to pressure with a quick resting period at the end.
+Seriously, no joke — AND that includes the time to come to pressure, along with a quick resting period at the end.

-To be a little more specific, I’ve found the perfect time to cook ham in the Instant Pot to be 1.5 minutes per pound, with an additional 5 minute resting period at the end.
-So you can estimate about 10 minutes for the Instant Pot to come to pressure, 9 minutes of cook time for a 6-lb. bone-in ham, and 5 minutes of resting at the end.
+To be a little more specific, I’ve found the perfect length of time to cook ham in the Instant Pot is 1.5 minutes per pound, with an additional 5 minute resting period at the end.

 See?
 MUCH faster than the recommended 12-15 minutes per pound when baking a ham…